PrimeTimeTran/next-blog/data/blog/data-structures-algorithms/dynamic-programming.md

 | Bitmask DP                     | ✅/❌     | ✅            | O(2ⁿ·n)      | O(2ⁿ·n)  |
 | Recursive DP + Pruning         | ✅        | ✅/❌         | varies       | varies   |

-The following are a few canonical examples of DP.
+In the following problems we'll come up with a solution using no DP, Top-Down Memoization, & Bottom-Up Tabulation as they're the most easily understandable techniques.

-## Fibonacci
+## 1. Fibonacci

 Write a function `fib(n)` that takes in a number as an argument.